 acquire, restore, preserve, and exhibit antique automobiles.

-The Allegheny Mountain Region is located in Central Pennsylvania and is currently under the leadership of President Bill Loy.
-The Region has approximately 200 members residing throughout Pennsylvania, Tennessee, and New York.
+The Allegheny Mountain Region is located in Central Pennsylvania and is currently under the leadership of President Scott Deno.
+The Region has over 200 members residing throughout Pennsylvania, Tennessee, and New York.

 The Region participates in shows, parades, tours, and exhibitions, as well as social affairs to meet fellow enthusiasts and exchange information.
 A few of the Regions events include the: